Wind It Up (Gwen Stefani song): Music video

-The song's music video was directed by Sophie Muller and shot in two days on October 30–31, 2006.
+The song's music video, directed by Sophie Muller, was shot in two days on October 30–31, 2006.
 Although it does not follow a substantial plot, it features outfits and scenes inspired by The Sound of Music.
 Stefani and her Harajuku Girls are often dancing in front of fields of flowers and a background of key-like symbols composed of two G's placed back to back.
-In a scene mimicking The Sound of Music, Stefani portrays Maria von Trapp while the dancers, dressed in pajamas, portray her children and jump on a bed.
+In a scene mimicking The Sound of Music, Stefani portrays Maria von Trapp while pajama-clad dancers, portraying her children, jump on a bed.
 In another scene, Stefani uses curtains to create sailor suits for the Harajuku Girls.
 Stefani also appears as a nun and an orchestra conductor.
 One scene uses smoke to create the illusion that Stefani is a submerged escape artist searching for a key.
-She pulls the key, a symbol of "the sweet escape", from her mouth as an allusion to performances by escapologist Harry Houdini.
+She pulls the key, a symbol of "the sweet escape", from her mouth, alluding to performances by escapologist Harry Houdini.
 The song's title is often visualized by a colorful sign that reads "wind it up".
 Another video was produced in 3-D, but this version was never released.
 After seeing the video, Jimmy Iovine, co-founder of Interscope Records, decided to work with James Cameron to produce other 3-D music presentations.

 The video was successful on music video television programs.
 "Wind It Up" first aired on November 10, 2006, on MTV and the same day it premiered online on MTV Overdrive.
 Two days later, on November 13, 2006, "Wind It Up" premiered on the station's top-10 chart program Total Request Live.
 The video debuted at number eight on the countdown and reached a peak at number two.
 After its November 17 debut on MuchMusic's Countdown, it reached number two for the week of January 26, 2007.
 In a review of the music video, The Guardian's Anna Pickard poked fun at the number of personas that appear in the video, referring to some of them as "Nunzilla", "Gweninatrix", and "CinderGwennie", and commented that "your speakers have a mute setting for good reason."